(Updated October 2015)

 Flu vaccine information is everywhere you turn these days, from the supermarket to the news.
 Every year around this time, questions about flu vaccination start popping up in cancer clinics.
 Many people with cancer (and survivors) may be wondering how they can best prevent getting sick, and if they should be vaccinated against the flu.
 Here are the facts…

-According to Neil Fishman, MD, associate professor of Infectious Diseases and director of Healthcare Epidemiology and Infection Control at The University of Pennsylvania, all immunosuppressed individuals should receive influenza vaccination (a single shot now includes both “seasonal” strains and the H1N1 strain, which was a separate shot a few years back).
+According to Neil Fishman, MD, associate professor of Infectious Diseases and director of Healthcare Epidemiology and Infection Control at The University of Pennsylvania, all immunosuppressed individuals should receive influenza vaccination (a single shot includes 3 or 4 strains, depending on the manufacturer).
 People currently undergoing treatment for cancer and those who are in remission should be vaccinated, as both of these groups are at higher risk for developing complications from influenza infection.
 These patients should receive only the injected vaccine, since the inhaled form contains live viruses.
 It would be best to receive the vaccine when they are the least immunosuppressed in order to guarantee a maximal response.
 This means that they should not receive the vaccine during their nadir (the time when blood counts are at their lowest, typically 7-14 days after treatment).
 Talk with your healthcare team about the best time for you to get vaccinated.

 Dr. Fishman also advises that people with cancer (particularly those on therapy or post-transplant) also get a pneumovax vaccine.
 This vaccine helps to prevent a common strain of bacteria that can cause pneumonia as well as other serious infections.
 The CDC recommends pneumovax for adults over 65, for smokers and for “people with certain health problems” – this includes health problems or treatments that weaken the immune system.
 People with cancer may require a second dose of pneumovax, given 5 years after the first.
 Patients should discuss their need for re-vaccination with their healthcare team.